rabdevph/reactjs-navbar/README.md

 - **Responsive Navigation Bar**: The navigation bar is designed to adapt to different screen sizes, ensuring a seamless user experience on various devices.

-- **Page Routing**: We have implemented page routing using React Router DOM, allowing you to simulate page changes when clicking on links.
+- **Page Routing**: I have implemented page routing using React Router DOM, allowing you to simulate page changes when clicking on links.
 This makes it easy to navigate between different sections of your website without requiring a full page reload.

 ## Technologies Used